griddynamics/Behavior-Analytic-Starter-Kit/Chapter 2.md

 To create a service vault, go to the the subsection named "Services" under the tab "Platform".
 "Press the "Add a service" button.

-![Add secure vault service](/Images/services.png) Specify service name as "Service vault" (or a name of your own preference), choose "Secure Vault 2.0" for Type.
+![Add secure vault service](/Images/services.png) Specify service name as "Service vault" (or a name of your own preference), choose "Secure Vault 2.0" for Type, and press "Add."
 ![Secure vault service info](/Images/service 2.png)